-INEEL is located in two primary areas in Southeastern Idaho: a remote 570,000 acres (890 square miles) desert site on the Snake River Plain and multiple locations in the city of Idaho Falls.
+INEEL is located in two primary areas in Southeastern Idaho: a remote 570,000 acres, or 890 "square" mile desert site on the Snake River Plain, and multiple locations in the city of Idaho Falls.
 INEEL was established in 1949 as the National Reactor Testing Station to provide an isolated location where various kinds of nuclear reactors and support facilities could be built and tested.

 On December 20, 1951, INEEL was the site of a very significant scientific accomplishment: the first use of nuclear fission to generate usable amounts of electricity.
-This took place at Experimental Breeder Reactor I (EBR-I), now a

-National Historic Landmark.
-Three of the nation's commercial power reactor designs, the pressurized water reactor, the boiling water reactor, and the liquid metal-cooled breeder reactor were first demonstrated at INEEL.
+This took place at Experimental Breeder Reactor I (EBR-I), now a National Historic Landmark.
+Three of the nation's commercial power reactor designs-the pressurized water reactor, the boiling water reactor, and the liquid metal-cooled breeder reactor-were first demonstrated at INEEL.
 Fifty-two test reactors, the largest concentration of nuclear reactors in the world, were constructed at INEEL over the years.

-In 1955, BORAX III, a commercial power reactor was the first in the world to light a city: Arco, Idaho.
+In 1955, BORAX III, a commercial power reactor, was the first in the world to light a city - Arco, Idaho.
 Most reactors were phased out when their missions were completed.

-In 1974, the site was named a national engineering laboratory to reflect its expanding application of applied science and engineering capabilities to nonnuclear research.
+In 1974, the site was named a national engineering laboratory to reflect its expanding application of applied science and engineering capabilities to non-nuclear research.
 INEEL became the nation's second National Environmental Research Park, one of only five in the nation, in 1995.
 All lands within INEEL boundaries comprise a protected outdoor laboratory where scientists from the DOE, other federal and state agencies, universities, and private research foundations conduct ecological studies.

-Today, the multipurpose laboratory is solving critical problems related to the environment, energy production and use, U.S. economic competitiveness, and national security.
-The mission of INEEL is to develop, demonstrate, deploy, and transfer advanced engineering technology and systems to private industry to improve U.S. competitiveness and security, the efficient production and use of energy, and the quality of life and the environment.
-The facility is the only supplier in the country producing the isotope gadolinium-153, which is used for medical purposes.
+Today, the multipurpose laboratory is solving critical problems related to the environment, energy production and use, national security, and U.S. economic competitiveness.
+The mission of INEEL is to develop, demonstrate, deploy, and transfer advanced engineering technology and systems to private industry to improve U.S.

+competitiveness and security; the efficient production and use of energy; and the quality of life and the environment.
+The isotope gadolinlium-153, used for medical purposes, was produced in 1996, making the facility the only supplier in the country.
 INEEL leads national efforts in environmental management, spent fuel management, low-level waste management, mixed waste technologies, the plutonium focus area, and systems engineering.

 Management and operation of INEEL is the responsibility of private contractors working under the direction of the DOE Idaho Operations Office.
 Various contractors managed INEEL until 1994, when Lockheed Martin Idaho Technologies Company became the prime contractor.
-Two other companies, Argonne National Laboratory-West and Westinghouse Electric Corporation, are also under contract to conduct research, waste processing, and support functions for DOE at INEEL.
+In October 1999, Bechtel BWXT Idaho, LLC, in partnership with the Island Northwest Research Alliance, replaced Lockheed Martin as the prime contractor.
+Two other contractors, Argonne National Laboratory-West and Bechtel Bettis, Inc., continue to support functions at INEEL.

-The INEEL Work Force - 1998
+The INEEL Work Force - 2000

-A total of 8,403 INEEL employees were included in epidemiologic surveillance in 1998, 44 more workers than were present in 1997.
-The gender and age distribution of the 1998 work force is shown in Figure 1.
-There were 2,016 (24 percent) women and 6,387 (76 percent) men in the work force.
-The average age of women in the work force was 42 years and 44 years for men.
-Race was unknown for 27 percent of the work force.
-For those workers whose race was reported, the majority of the workers was White (92 percent).
+A total of 9,162 INEEL employees were included in epidemiologic surveillance in 2000, almost the same number of workers that were present in 1999.
+The gender and age distributions of the 2000 work force are shown in Figure 1.
+There were 2,258 (25 percent) women and 6,904 (75 percent) men in the work force.
+The average age of women in the work force was 42 years and 45 years for men.
+Race was unknown for 35 percent of the workers.
+For those workers whose race was reported, the majority was White (92 percent).
 Hispanics comprised 4 percent and Asians 2 percent of the work force; the remaining 2 percent were African Americans and Native Americans.